lozanodev/lozanodev/README.md

 ## I'm a Gamer, Artist and Developer!!

-- 🌱 I’m currently learning javascript 🤣
+- 🌱 I’m currently learning java/jquery/nodejs 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribuate to a big project
+- 🥅 2021 Goals: Contribuate to a big project
 - 🌱 Life Goal: Became someone markable, no matter that it's as a friend, a leader or a piece of history in the world.
 - ⚡ Fun fact: I love to design logos,and analise everything on my surrouding.